testit-tms/migrators/Migrators/AllureExporter/Readme.md

 ## How to use

-1. Configure connection in the `allure.config.json` file and save it near the AllureExporter.
+1. Configure connection in the `allure.config.json` file and save it in the AllureExporter location.

 ```json
 {